chrisschuerz/SWAT-R-Workshop/README.md

 ### Session 2: SWAT simulation, calibration, and sensitivity analysis in *R*
 ###### (1:00 pm to 4:30pm)
+The goal of the afternoon session is that you get familiar with the `SWATplusR` package.
+First we will load a demo SWAT project and explore the functionality of the `SWATplusR` package.
+The essential part of this session will be to learn how to utilize the package functionality and combine it with other *R* packages.
+In a small case study we will execute the SWAT model with different model parametrizations, extract simulation results, evaluate and visualize the simulation results (using the packages `HydroGOF` and the `tidyverse`), perform a parameter sensitivity analysis (employing packages such as `sensitivity` or `fast`), and perform a first model calibration.

+###### The afternoon in bullets:
+- Getting to know the SWATplusR package
+- Parameter sampling (e.g. with `lhs`) and SWAT model execution
+- SWAT model parameter sensitivity analysis (employing *R* packages such as `sensitivity` or `fast`, maybe own functions)
+- A simple model evaluation/calibration example
+- Visualization of the model results

 ## First steps
 ### Installation